-This past fall, after 7 or 8 long years together, my beloved coffee machine broke.
+A couple years ago, after 7 or 8 long years together, my beloved coffee machine broke.
 The time felt right for an upgrade.
-I had seen my friend Liz rave and rave about her Miele Coffee machine.
+I had seen my friend Liz rave and rave about her Miele Countertop Coffee Machine.
 One day we were at lunch and I asked her if it was really worth it.
 I hate asking people if really expensive things are worth the money (they rarely are, and “worth it” is so different from person to person), but I did it anyway.
 Her whole face lit up.
 She proceeded to absolutely gush about how it makes better coffee than her coffee shop, how it made mornings so special, how you could make pretty much every drink with it (cappuccino, espresso, lattes, Americano!) and so on and so forth.

-I decided to take the plunge and splurged on the Miele CM 6150 coffee maker (now sold out but the 6160 looks identical).
+I decided to take the plunge and splurged on the Miele CM 6150 coffee maker (now sold out but the 6160 looks identical and acts as a similar Miele appliance).
 It is a lot of money to spend on a coffee machine, but something I use every single day.
 I am a big coffee person… I regularly buy (or bought, before getting this) myself a nice coffee a few times a week and at home typically have two cups a day.
 So I knew that if I really loved it, if it really was that good, it would be worth the investment in the long run.

 Miele Coffee Maker Review

 I truly love this coffee maker.
-And I kind of have a strange emotional attachment to it.
+And I kind of have a strange emotional attachment Miele espresso machines now.
 I have had it since mid-November and I actually miss it when I travel… the coffee just isn’t as good.
 I love how simple it is.
 A push of a button and I can have pretty much any coffee drink I want.
 Admittedly nine times out of ten I am just making myself an Americano but it is nice to be able to treat myself or a guest to a cappuccino without leaving the house.